ChaoSijia/Metal-antibiotic-co-resistance-genomics/README.md

 - R v4.x

 ## Notes
-Raw sequencing data are available from NCBI SRA under accession XXXX.
+The whole-genome sequences of the two bacterial strains analyzed in this study have been deposited in the NCBI database under BioSample accession numbers
+SAMN55284608 and SAMN55284609.